JGallardo/dwarf/README.md

 Dwarf is a microframework for rapid prototyping in [asp](http://en.wikipedia.org/wiki/Active_Server_Pages) environments.
 Contains the packages for starting a responsive web app.

-AngularJS was added to extend HTML.
-But it is recomended to use [Server-side includes](http://msdn.microsoft.com/en-us/library/ms524876%28v=vs.90%29.aspx) and standard [HTML Links](http://www.w3schools.com/html/html_links.asp) to ensure backwards compatability and functioning in browsers that have JavaScript disabled.

 Instructions
 ============
 - 1. Copy the contents from the `site` folder
 - 2. Make modifications to the homepage `index.aspx`
 - 3. Add, remove, modify the template by modifiying the includes.
-The footer, header, sidebar, etc are in the `_includes` folder and named `footer.html`, `header.html`, etc. Remove the `footer-example.html` from your project when in production.
+The footer, header, sidebar, etc are in the `_includes` folder and named `footer.html`, `header.html`, etc.
-- 4. Add, remove, modify the pages that your project requires from the `pages` folder.
-By default the project comes with `about/index.aspx`, `contact-us/index.aspx`,`products/index.aspx`,
-- 5. Use the default `foundation.min.css` or modify Foundation per your needs and then minify it for production.

 Project - Description of Contents